porrey/Virtual-ZPL-Printer/README.md

 ![](https://github.com/porrey/Virtual-ZPL-Printer/raw/main/Images/VirtualZplPrinter-08.png)

 ## History
+###### Version 3.2.1 Updates:
+1. Fixed Issue #51 - Humanizer library caused a crash on unsupported languages.
+Added exception handling and fallback formatting when language is not supported.
+Also added all currently supported languages.
+2. Updated button icons.

 ###### Version 3.2.0 Updates:
 1. Added the ability to load **custom TrueType fonts** in the printer and use them in the ZPL.
 2. Clicking the Test button will bring the window to the front if it is already open.